 FRIEDRICH EQUALIZER = FRIEDRICH CASH MACHINE + REVENUE GROWTH RATE .
 If the result is greater than or equal to the result for the FRIEDRICH CASH MACHINE then that is a good thing.
 Two years in a row where the result is below signals an automatic sell.
 Here is a perfect example of company with great numbers, but is actually a sell as its FRIEDRICH EQUALIZER is lower than its FRIEDRICH CASH MACHINE for two years in a row.
 In IBM's case it is even worse (4 years) and you would have gotten an automatic sell signal in 2013 @ $177.04 despite the strong fundamentals.
 This is because you never want to own anything with declining revenues.

 FINAL TEST SCORE = simply takes all ratios and combines to generate a final score similar to the grading system one would use in school.
-A+ = 100% and 40% is an F.
+A+ = 100% and less than 60% is an F.

 FRIEDRICH SUPER SIX CRITERIA FOR PURCHASE